astromechza/score-flyio/README.md

 | ⚠️ This project is still being developed!
 Track the development here.

-A Score transformer for Fly.io.
-Convert your Score application files into Fly.io machines and apps!
+A [Score](https://docs.score.dev/docs/) transformer for [Fly.io](https://fly.io/).
+Convert your Score application files into Fly.io machines!

+Score is a platform-agnostic Workload specification to improve developer productivity and experience.
+Score allows you to specify the workload once and deploy the same specification to many platforms.

+This CLI will transform a Score specification into a Fly.io Machine and deploy it into an existing Fly.io app or create a new machine there if none exist.
+You should still use the `flyctl` tool to manage machine lifecycle and cloning, but `score-flyio` will ensure that the workload specifation is applied.

 ## Usage